SimonJang/functional-js-playground/README.md

 # Functional Javascript playground

 Playground for functional programming with Javascript.
-This repository will contain examples and problems solved in a FP way.

 ## Plain Javascript
 ## Using Ramda